Military-Affiliated Student Leadership Program

 - Attend all meetings, trainings and special events for program participants

 A complete application will include the following items.
 Students are encouraged to prepare these materials before applying.
 Applications open each spring.
+Click here to apply for the 2022-23 scholarship.

 - Provide a one-page resume